AntonioBergallo/AntonioBergallo.github.io/_posts/2025-07-28-riksbank-minutes.md

 that a previous hold reduces probability of cuts.
 The 2.19 value for a previous hike by itself puts the latent score above the hold\|hike threshold, indicating that the Riksbank rarely hikes and stops or reverse course in the following meeting.
-The cut\|hold threshold not being statistically significant indicates that, in constrast to hikes, cuts and holds are not easily distinguishable.
+The cut|hold threshold not being statistically significant indicates that, in constrast to hikes, cuts and holds are not easily distinguishable.

 Now, I add the CPIF inflation and the monthly GDP indicator, to check if the significance of the sentiment still holds.
-Unfortunately, I don’t have the data on when this data was released, but we regress them lagged, so this should not be a problem, as the Bank probably had the previous month information by the time of the meeting.
+Unfortunately, I don’t have the information on when this data was released, but we regress them lagged, so this should not be a problem, as the Bank probably had the previous month information by the time of the meeting.